tarantool/doc/doc/book/replication/index.rst

         lost.
 The replica must now become independent, which can be done by saying ``box.cfg{replication_source=''}``.

-    :Q: What if it's necessary to know what cluster a server is in?
+    :Q: What if it's necessary to know what replica set an instance is in?
-    :A: The identification of the cluster is a UUID which is generated when the first master starts for the first time.
+    :A: The identification of the replica set is a UUID which is generated when the first master starts for the first time.
 This UUID is stored in a tuple of the :ref:`box.space._schema <box_space-schema>` system space.
 So to see it, say: ``box.space._schema:select{'cluster'}``

-    :Q: What if it's necessary to know what other servers belong in the cluster?
+    :Q: What if it's necessary to know what other instances belong in the replica set?
-    :A: The universal identification of a server is a UUID in ``box.info.server.uuid``.
-The ordinal identification of a server within a cluster is a number in ``box.info.server.id``.
-To see all the servers in the cluster, say: ``box.space._cluster:select{}``.
-This will return a table with all {server.id, server.uuid} tuples for every server that has ever joined the cluster.
+    :A: The universal identification of an instance is a UUID in ``box.info.server.uuid``.
+The ordinal identification of an instance within a replica set is a number in ``box.info.server.id``.
+To see all the instances in the replica set, say: ``box.space._cluster:select{}``.
+This will return a table with all {server.id, server.uuid} tuples for every instance that has ever joined the replica set.

-    :Q: What if one of the server's files is corrupted or deleted?
+    :Q: What if one of the instance's files is corrupted or deleted?
-    :A: Stop the server, destroy all the database files (the ones with extension "snap" or "xlog" or ".inprogress"), restart the server, and catch up with the master by contacting it again (just say ``box.cfg{...replication_source=...}``).
+    :A: Stop the instance, destroy all the database files (the ones with extension "snap" or "xlog" or ".inprogress"), restart the instance, and catch up with the master by contacting it again (just say ``box.cfg{...replication_source=...}``).